top of page

 Despite the reproducible clinical success reported elsewhere, Dr. Liu cautions that his publication was not meant to be a cookbook recipe, but rather a proof of concept.
 Stellate ganglion block is not the holy grail to a complex and enigmatic medical condition.
 It should never be advertised as a tool for financial exploitation of vulnerable patients in desperation, especially by charlatans whose inexperience and lack of qualification could endanger patients.

 Dr. Liu completed his medical education and specialty training at top notch world renowned medical institutions.
 He is board certified in both Anesthesiology and Pain Medicine.
 He relies on his education and experience to safely perform the procedure.
-To this day, Dr. Liu has performed more than 4,000 stellate ganglion blocks, making him one of the most experienced and authoritative physicians on the subject.
+To this day, Dr. Liu has performed more than 7,000 stellate ganglion blocks, making him one of the most experienced and authoritative physicians on the subject.
 Because of his unique experience, he has refined the procedure to minimize patient discomfort and maximize safety.
-For example, while the conventional needle used for the procedure is 22 gauge or 25 gauge in size, Dr. Liu’s skill and experience have allowed him to safely and effectively perform the procedure using a much smaller 27- or 30-gauge needle, a size even smaller than the COVID vaccine needle.
+For example, while the conventional needle used for the procedure is typically 22 gauge or 25 gauge in size, Dr. Liu’s exceptional skill and extensive experience have enabled him to perform the procedure with remarkable safety and effectiveness, using a much smaller 27 gauge or 30 gauge needle, a size that is even smaller than the needle used for the COVID vaccine.
+This extraordinary technical feat that minimizes tissue trauma is achievable by only a select few individuals in the world.

 At Neuroversion, the stellate ganglion block continues to be used as an option to treat appropriate Long Covid patients.
 Most responded well with positive and durable clinical results.
 However, the stellate ganglion block is not the only tool Dr. Liu uses to treat a condition as complex as Long Covid.
 Patients always need individualized and carefully considered treatment plans, and Dr. Liu uses additional interventions to treat patients with Long Covid when appropriate.
 Quality and compassionate care is not “one-size-fits-all.”